PrioriCS/priori-components/README.md

 # Components of Priori
-- Repository created to keep the components created by Priori developers
+- Repository created to keep and mantain the components created by Priori Developers.